cosmos/cosmos-sdk/docs/architecture/adr-061-liquid-staking.md

 ### `MsgExemptDelegation`

 The MsgExemptDelegation message is used to exempt a delegation to a validator.
-If the exemption factor is greater than 0, this will enable more delegation to the validator.
+If the exemption factor is greater than 0, this will allow more delegation shares to be issued from the validator.

 This design allows the chain to force an amount of self-delegation by validators participating in liquid staking schemes.